mibur1/comet/README.md

 ### Citing

-If you use the toolbox in your own work, please cite the following paper:
+If you use Comet in your work, please cite the following paper:

 > Burkhardt, M., & Gießing, C. (2026).
 The Comet Toolbox: Improving Robustness in Network Neuroscience
 Through Multiverse Analysis.
 Imaging Neuroscience. https://doi.org/10.1162/IMAG.a.1122